 The Brave New World quotes below are all either spoken by Bernard Marx or refer to Bernard Marx.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of Brave New World published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of Brave New World published in 2006.).

 Chapter 8 Quotes

 "O brave new world," he repeated.
 "O brave new world that has such people in it.
 Let's start at once."

 The greater a man's talents, the greater his power to lead astray.
 It is better that one should suffer than that many should be corrupted.
 Consider the matter dispassionately, Mr. Foster, and you will see that no offence is so heinous as unorthodoxy of behavior.
 Murder kills only the individual-and, after all, what is an individual?

 Page Number and Citation:

 The timeline below shows where the character Bernard Marx appears in Brave New World.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...do their work.
 The people call out in ecstasy to the coming "Great Being."
 Only Bernard hears nothing.
 He fakes his excitement.
 Loudspeakers start to chant "orgy-porgy," and an orgy starts. (full context)